27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 You can also have lunch there.
 They have a very good Oaxacan food restaurant.

-Another of the top things to do on a day trip to the surrounding area of Oaxaca is to go to arts and crafts workshops for a demonstration of the making processes and to shop, of course!
+Another of the top things to do on a day trip to the surrounding area of Oaxaca is to go to arts and crafts workshops to demonstrate the making processes and to shop, of course!

 3 of the most sought workshops are: